Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 Selið turf house in Skaftafell

-Turf houses must be maintained regularly and during my visit, in the summer of 2015, when I took the photos, it was being painted, so I guess it must be black in colour now.
+Turf houses must be maintained regularly and during my visit, in the summer of 2015, when I took the photos, it was being painted, so I guess it must be black now.

 Here you can see the location of Selið on Google maps.